 Our credit card articles, reviews and ratings maintain strict editorial integrity; however we may be compensated when you click on or are approved for offers (terms apply) from our partners.
 How we make money.

-For starters, the Hilton Honors American Express Surpass® Card is offering a nice welcome offer of 125,000 bonus points after you spend $2,000 in the first three months.
-Additionally, you will receive a weekend night reward stay when you spend at least $15,000 in a calendar year, a perk that could more than offset your annual fee.
-Terms apply.
-See Rates and Fees.
+To start things off on the right foot, new Surpass® cardholders can earn 125,000 bonus points once spending $2,000 in the first three months of opening an account.
+Cardholders will also receive a weekend night reward stay when spending at least $15,000 in a calendar year, a perk that can more than offset the card's $95 annual fee.
+(See Rates and Fees.)

 Bonus, perks, upgrades, complimentary.

 These are some of our favorite terms when it comes to credit cards and the Hilton Honors American Express Surpass® Card is loaded with them.
 And their values are significant.

 The welcome offer opportunity of 125,000 points, which can be achieved by making $2,000 in purchases in the first three months, is worth several hundred dollars in rewards.

 Cardholders also enjoy Gold status in the Hilton Honors program, and the card makes Hilton Honors Diamond status easily within reach.
 Spend $40,000 in purchases in a calendar year to receive your Diamond Status upgrade.
 You can learn more about elite status and the numerous benefits of the Hilton Honors rewards program in our Hilton Honors program guide.

 Speaking of complimentary and upgrades, the Hilton Honors Surpass® card also provides 10 airport lounge visits each calendar year after a one-time enrollment in Priority Pass™ Select, a lounge network with more than 1,000 locations worldwide.